 In Colorado, drivers must carry liability insurance for injuries and property damage to other cars.
 The state encourages - but doesn't require — uninsured/underinsured motorist, collision and comprehensive coverage.

 Who Needs Vehicle Insurance in Colorado?

 Colorado requires all drivers to insure their cars before they are registered and driven.
-There is one exception: inoperable vintage cars from 1975 or earlier that are privately stored while they’re being rebuilt.
-These classic cars do not need liability insurance, but they must still be registered with the state.
+There is one possible exception: inoperable vintage cars from 1975 or earlier that are privately stored while they're being rebuilt.
+These classic cars may not need liability insurance, but they must still be registered with the state.

 Proof of Insurance

 You must prove that you carry at least the minimum required Colorado auto insurance, in the form of an insurance card or a picture on a cell phone, whenever you're driving.
 Colorado will also accept as proof:

 - A copy of your car insurance policy

 - A letter from your insurance company, if it shows the company letterhead

 - A computer printout from an insurer